MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.4.0/context-persistence.md

 Changes to existing profile cmdlets

-- [Add-AzureRmAccount][login] - Allow scoping of the login to the process or the current user.
+- [Add-AzureRmAccount][login] - Allow scoping of the sign in to the process or the current user.
-  Allow naming the default context after login.
+  Allow naming the default context after authentication.
-- [Import-AzureRmContext][import] - Allow scoping of the login to the process or the current user.
+- [Import-AzureRmContext][import] - Allow scoping of the sign in to the process or the current user.
 - [Set-AzureRmContext][set-context] - Allow selection of existing named contexts, and scope changes to the process or current user.